 Life begins now, let go of the past

 Our life is all about movement.
 People who dwell on the past become stuck in the moment and they find it incredibly difficult to move on.
-This is why Calgary counselling professionals will typically advice their patients to live in the present and let go of baggage.
+This is why counseling professionals will typically advise their patients to live in the present and let go of baggage.

 Tell yourself each morning that life begins now.
 The past provides valuable experiences and memories but you can’t keep on re-living moments that are long gone and cannot be changed.